bitwarden/help/_articles/importing/import-from-chrome.md

 Importing your data from Google Chrome into Bitwarden is easy.

 {% note %}
+You can only export passwords from the Chrome desktop application.
+It is not possible to export from the Chrome mobile app.

 The process is exactly the same for Opera and Vivaldi browser users.
 {% endnote %}